svasva/meteor-publish-with-relations/README.md

 the ```Meteor.users``` collection so we have all the data we need to display a post.

+You can check another (more complex) example at this [gist](https://gist.github.com/erundook/5012259)

 ### Compatibility notes
 Use <= v0.1.1 for meteor version < 0.5.7